Dr T Fernandes BSc MBBS MRCGP

 In addition,I am the clinical lead for COPD/asthma management in the practice.

 Dr G Solomons MRCP MRCGP

-I train future GP’s as well as undertaking appraisals on current GP’s in the local area.
+I train future GP’s and am now the Watford VTS course organiser as well as undertaking appraisals on current GP’s in the local area.

 I completed my medical degree in London in the mid 1990’s and thought I would pursue a career as a hospital physician.